Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Finish off by taking a dip in Heosimcheong Spa (#49).

-How to get to Seokbulsa: Consult my complete article on Seokbulsa Temple to avoid getting lost on this hike.
+How to get to Seokbulsa: Consult my guide to Seokbulsa Temple to avoid getting lost on this hike.

 4. Haedong Yonggungsa, the Temple by the Sea